 - Mix both with your finger tips or a hand mixer or food processor until the butter and flour mixture resembles bread crumbs.
 Make sure there are no solid bits of butter left unmixed.

-- Next, add the powdered sugar and salt and combined well.
+- Next, add the powdered sugar and salt and combine well.
 At this stage, the mixture would still look like breadcrumbs.

 - Next, add the egg and vanilla extract.
 Mix the ingredients until a dough is formed.
 Do not overmix it, suffice if all the ingredients come together into a smooth ball.